 Knowing which fonts to use to present stylish numbers isn’t an easy task.
 You must find one that showcases the number without confusing the audience.
 However, it also needs to scale to different screen sizes and match up to any fonts used for letters on your page.
 Figuring out the best fonts for numbers requires a bit of detective work.

 Creating typography with numbers requires a different perspective than using letters or symbols.
 Some fonts work better for numbers than others.
-Unfortunately, san-serif fonts sometimes lose numbers in the translation.
-A number one without serifs looks eerily like a lowercase letter “L.” If you really want to use san-serif fonts, test them on different devices and view them where your numbers appear first.
+Unfortunately, sans-serif fonts sometimes lose numbers in the translation.
+A number one without serifs looks eerily like a lowercase letter “L.” If you really want to use sans-serif fonts, test them on different devices and view them where your numbers appear first.

-There are some fonts that work well for presenting numerals.
-These fonts also mesh well with some of the more popular fonts used for words.
-While there are thousands upon thousands of choices available, the ones below give you a good idea of the different best fonts for numbers available.
+There are some fonts that work especially well for presenting numerals, which also mesh well with some of the more popular fonts used for words.
+While thousands of choices are available, the ones below are a great start for some of the best fonts for numbers.

 1. Roboto